This post, and the associated workbook, will show you five ways of adding images to your Tableau dashboards:

 4. As a Background Image in the View

 This method is less well know but can work really well in certain situations.
 One business use case is for visualising data on top of a floor plan images, which you can change to show different floors of a building for example.
-However, for this example, we’ll be staying with the Christmas theme:

 - As before, create a simple view with three circles using the Picture field (I’m using the second data set with three tree images this time).
 This will be used to pass the Picture value to a parameter using a parameter action.